Skip to Main Content

 For instance, the Amazon Prime Store Card* and the Prime Visa were both designed specifically with Amazon shoppers in mind.
 The Prime Visa offers 5 percent cash back on Amazon.com, Amazon Fresh, Whole Foods Market and Chase Travel purchases with an eligible Prime membership, but it can also be used outside of Amazon and earns you additional cash back.
 Cardholders can get 2 percent cash back at restaurants, gas stations and on local transit and commuting, plus 1 percent back on all other purchases.
 The Amazon Prime Store Card offers Prime members 5 percent cash back on all Amazon.com purchases.

-You can also get a $150 Amazon gift card upon approval for the Prime Visa (limited time only) and a $80 Amazon gift card upon approval for the Amazon Prime Store Card.
+Get a $150 Amazon Gift Card upon approval for the Prime Visa and a $80 Amazon gift card upon approval for the Amazon Prime Store Card.

 The bottom line: Is Amazon Prime worth it?